Cogges/cogges.github.io/tkc.md

 Join the global wave of prayer, right here in Witney

 ### Quiet Day
 To book your place contact Rev. Joy Hance (joysmail@talk21.com).
 Please bring a packed lunch, notebook and Bible.
+The garden will be open for prayer and it will have a labyrinth.

-    Dates: Thursday 10th May
+    Dates: Thursday 10th May - Ascension Day
     Time: 10am – 4pm
     Venue: Congregational Church, Welch Way, Witney
     Cost: Donations are welcome